Paul O’Grady to return to airwaves on Boom Radio following Radio 2 departure

 Many of the station’s presenters, including radio veterans David Hamilton, Graham Dene, Kid Jensen and Judi Spiers, came out of retirement to help launch the station.

-O’Grady’s resignation from Radio 2 was one of a number of departures from established presenters including Steve Wright who was replaced by Scott Mills and Vanessa Feltz who stepped back from her shows on Radio 2 and BBC Radio London after almost 20 years at the helm.
+O’Grady’s resignation from Radio 2 is one of a number of departures from established presenters, including Vanessa Feltz, who stepped back from her shows on Radio 2 and BBC Radio London after almost 20 years at the helm, and Ken Bruce, who left the station earlier this month.